griffithlab/rnabio.org/_posts/0003-05-01-Batch-Correction.md

 ```

 Note that an UpSet plot is an alternative to a Venn Diagram.
 It shows the overlap (intersection) between an arbitrary number of sets of values.
 In this case we are comparing the list of genes identified as significantly DE by five different comparisons.
-The black circles connected by a line indicate each combination of sets being considered and the bar graph above shows how many genes are shared across those sets.
+The black circles connected by a line indicate each combination of sets being considered.
+The bar graph above each column shows how many genes are shared across those sets.
 For example, the first column has all five black circles.
 The bar above that column indicates how many genes were found in all five DE comparisons performed.

 Remember, in this analysis, all five comparisons are asking the same biological question.
 What genes are differentially expressed between UHR (cancer cell lines) and HBR (brain tissue)?